jundalisay/spblist/content/en/research/marx/german/chapter-1/part-a2.md

 This production only makes its appearance with the increase of population.
 In its turn this presupposes the intercourse [Verkehr] of individuals with one another.
 The form of this intercourse is again determined by production.

-[3.
-Production and Intercourse.
+3. Production and Intercourse.
+Division of Labour and Forms of Property – Tribal, Ancient, Feudal

-Division of Labour and Forms of Property – Tribal, Ancient, Feudal] The relations of different nations among themselves depend upon the extent to which each has developed its productive forces, the division of labour and internal intercourse.
+The relations of different nations among themselves depend upon the extent to which each has developed its productive forces, the division of labour and internal intercourse.
 This statement is generally recognised.
 But not only the relation of one nation to others, but also the whole internal structure of the nation itself depends on the stage of development reached by its production and its internal and external intercourse.
 How far the productive forces of a nation are developed is shown most manifestly by the degree to which the division of labour has been carried.
 Each new productive force, insofar as it is not merely a quantitative extension of productive forces already known (for instance the bringing into cultivation of fresh land), causes a further development of the division of labour.

 The division of labour inside a nation leads at first to the separation of industrial and commercial from agricultural labour, and hence to the separation of town and country and to the conflict of their interests.
 Its further development leads to the separation of commercial from industrial labour.
 At the same time through the division of labour inside these various branches there develop various divisions among the individuals co-operating in definite kinds of labour.
 The relative position of these individual groups is determined by the methods employed in agriculture, industry and commerce (patriarchalism, slavery, estates, classes).
 These same conditions are to be seen (given a more developed intercourse) in the relations of different nations to one another.